Overview of Media Accessibility

 Converting VTT to SRT Video Example

 The following video does not contain an audio track, it is a visual representation of the steps converting the VTT format to the SRT format.

-Use the SRT file with Aegisub or Camtasia to make necessary text corrections.
+Use the SRT file with Aegisub to make text correction.

 Aegisub is a free, cross-platform open source tool for creating and modifying subtitles.
 Aegisub makes it quick and easy to time subtitles to audio, and features many powerful tools for styling them, including a built-in real-time video preview